Roop Kanwar: News reports

 The incident came to the notice of authorities following a shortage of coconuts.
-The villagers glorified this act (of sati) and started offering coconuts to her at her place of death; this caused a shortage which raised a red flag to revenue officials.
+The villagers glorified the sati and started offering coconuts to her at her place of death; this caused a shortage which raised a red flag to revenue officials.

-Initial official records and eyewitness accounts provided by friends, family and villagers testified that Roop Kanwar's act of sati was a voluntary choice.
+Initial official records and eyewitness accounts provided by friends, family and villagers claimed that Roop Kanwar's act of sati was a voluntary choice.
 Some news reports claim Kanwar was forced to her death by other attendees present.

 Charge sheet

 The original inquiries resulted in 45 people being charged with her death.
-As of 2019, 25 of these people were acquitted in November 2004, six are no longer alive, five were declared as absconders and nine are facing trial.
+As of 2019, 25 of these people were acquitted in November 2004, six are no longer alive, five were declared as absconders and nine were facing trial.
 A much-publicised later investigation led to the arrest of a large number of people from Deorala, said to have been present in the ceremony including Roop’s father-in-law Sumer Singh, and three other relatives on charges of murder and abetting suicide.

 Eventually, 11 people, including state politicians, were charged with glorification of sati.
 On 31 January 2004 a special court in Jaipur acquitted all of the 11 accused in the case.
 On 10 October 2024, the remaining 8 people were acquitted.